Biden aims to use G20 summit and Vietnam visit to highlight US as trustworthy alternative to China

 Xi is trying to navigate through one of the most turbulent moments for China's economy in decades.

 The Chinese economy is weighed down by a property bubble, local government debt, high youth unemployment and a broader inability to rebound as expected from pandemic lockdowns.
-Added to that is the longer-term challenge of China's population starting to decline because of an aging population and lower birth rates.
+Added to that is the longer-term challenge of China's population starting to decline due to aging and lower birth rates.

 “There is a loss of confidence or a lack of confidence in China’s economic recovery, both domestically in China and outside China now,” said Yun Sun, director of the China program at the Stimson Center.
-She said the lack of confidence is impacting China’s ability to generate investment it needs to right the ship.
+She said the lack of confidence is impacting China’s ability to generate investment it needs.

 Most conventional economic analyses assume the U.S. economy and its allies are largely insulated from a Chinese slowdown.
 There are supply chain risks if factories close in China and global growth struggles.
 But so far this year, the U.S. economy has outperformed expectations as the Chinese economy has underperformed.